gjlisiak/azure-healthbot-scheduling/README.md

 Also included is a sample for integrating with a location API.
 I used the Walgreens store location API.
 In order to do these in your demo environment, you will need to register for a Walgreens developer account.
 Once you’ve done that, you can store your API key as an Environment variable as well.

 - `walgreensAPIKey` api key from walgreens developer registration

+**Single Dose Vaccination Event**
+On 3/12/2021, added sample sceanrio based on the Bookings API for an organization looking to survey their employees for thier interest in receiving the single dose J&J vaccine and facilitate scheduling based on the date(s) of the scheduled events.
+Bookings API configuration reference above must be in place in order to leverage this scenario.